BeamMW/Beam-Mirror-Wallet/README.md

 		"tls_cert" : "test.crt",    // path to TLS private key
 		"tls_key" : "test.key",     // path to TLS certificate
-		"public_key" : "beam-public.pem"	// public key, to make sure you have a conversation with your own Bridge }
+		"public_key" : "beam-public.pem"	// public key, to make sure you have a conversation with your own Bridge "verify_signature" : false  // use public key to verify signature, if false message with signature will be sent to client }
 	```
 	run `mirror.js` script by calling `node mirror.js`.